jbbadanguio/pixelship-ecommerce-analysis/README.md

 ## Product Dynamics

-Refund patterns reveal key product dynamics across volume, value, and customer expectations.
-While high-selling items naturally generate more refunds, elevated refund rates on premium products suggest potential gaps in perceived quality or buyer confidence.
-These trends highlight opportunities to refine product positioning, enhance post-purchase support, and align customer expectations, especially for high-AOV products.

 <p align="center">
   <img src="assets/product-1.png">
 </p>

 - High-AOV products like the MacBook Air and ThinkPad Laptop show elevated refund rates, introducing tension between perceived value and customer satisfaction.
-The ThinkPad leads with an 11.7% refund rate, while the MacBook Air follows closely at 11.4%, despite generating $3.1M more in sales.
+The ThinkPad leads with an 12% refund rate, while the MacBook Air follows closely at 11%, despite generating $3.1M more in sales.

 - These patterns suggest that premium pricing may raise expectations that aren't always met.
 Addressing post-purchase experience and product positioning could reduce refund risk in high-value segments.